anasty17/mirror-leech-telegram-bot/README.md

 ### Rclone

-- Download and Upload using rclone with and without service accounts
+- Download and Upload using rclone with and without random service accounts
 - Ability to choose config, remote and path from list with buttons
 - Ability to set rclone flags for each task or globally from config
 - Rclone.conf for each user